How to rent a property in Dubai

 If you’re moving from another home, you’ll need to book a moving company to pack, transport and unpack your furniture – but do check with your agent or landlord to see if you need to apply to the community management for a No-Objection Certificate (NOC) and if there are certain times/days to avoid for your move.

-Then it just remains with us to wish the best in your new home and happiness over the year ahead!
+Then it just remains with us to wish you the best in your new home and happiness over the year ahead!